eduardovieira070307-cell/ScriptChaosPiece/README.md

     local shortestDistance = math.huge

     for _, obj in pairs(workspace:GetDescendants()) do
-        if obj.Name == "Chest" and obj:IsA("BasePart") then
+        if obj:IsA("BasePart") and string.find(string.lower(obj.Name), "chest") then
+            if not BlacklistedChests[obj] then
                 local distance = (obj.Position - RootPart.Position).Magnitude
                 if distance < shortestDistance then
                     shortestDistance = distance
                     closestChest = obj
+                end
             end
         end
     end